 - changes at the ISC reach scale were minimal with ISC Streamside Zone scores unchanged at over 80% of ISC reaches

 - the most substantial changes in woody vegetation were evident along shorter lengths of stream sections (typically ~<10km) where sustained riparian management had occurred

 - the largest changes were evident in higher rainfall areas of the state.

-As part of this work a range of data products will be made available through the Victorian Spatial Data Library https://www.data.vic.gov.au/
+As part of this work, a range of data products will be made available through the Victorian spatial data library.

-In a major piece of work that has taken over four years, the first state-wide condition assessment for estuaries was completed under this initiative.
+In a major piece of work that has taken over 4 years, the first state-wide condition assessment for estuaries was completed under this initiative.

 The new Index of Estuary Condition (IEC) will help guide state policy and regional investment programs and improve reporting back to communities.
 You can access the extensive data and commentary here.
 Not only a health check on our estuarine environments, the assessment also describes the diverse physical conditions, plants and animals found in these vibrant aquatic ecosystems.

 Over 100 estuaries in Victoria were assessed, with nearly one-third found to be in moderate condition.
 The report identified the Gippsland coastline with estuaries in excellent condition and another quarter of estuaries located across Victoria's coastline in good condition.
 Estuaries in poor condition were within catchments dominated by agricultural and urban land uses.